Business Concepts

 To track quality, finance teams age the receivables, grouping outstanding invoices by how overdue they are.
 Two metrics do the heavy lifting:

-• Days sales outstanding (DSO): the average number of days it takes to collect after a sale.
+- Days sales outstanding (DSO): the average number of days it takes to collect after a sale.
 Lower is better.
+A DSO well above your own net terms is an early warning that cash is stuck.

-• Accounts receivable turnover ratio: net credit sales divided by the average receivable balance, showing how many times you collect your AR in a period.
+- Accounts receivable turnover ratio: net credit sales divided by the average receivable balance, showing how many times you collect your AR in a period.
+A figure of 7 to 10 signals healthy collections; below 5 usually means the process needs work.

 Benefits of accounts receivable and smart AR strategies

-The benefits of accounts receivable are easy to miss because AR feels like waiting.
+The benefits of accounts receivable are easy to miss, because AR feels like waiting.
 Done well, extending credit wins larger orders, builds loyalty, and lets buyers commit before cash is in hand.
-The asset on your books is also collateral a lender will recognize.
+The asset account on your books is also collateral a lender will recognize.

 The best accounts receivable strategies turn that credit into predictable cash.
 A few techniques that consistently work:

-• Early payment discounts.
-A small 2 percent discount for paying in 10 days often beats the cost of slow cash.
+- Early payment discounts.
+A small 2 percent discount for an early payment in 10 days often beats the cost of slow cash.

 Accounts receivable best practices and AR automation